Medical Thermometers in hospitals

 Contactless medical grade thermometers have been developed which are both more sustainable and do not require contact with the patient’s skin.
 Hospital thermometers such as TRITEMP™ use sophisticated TAP&TAKE technology, meaning that the healthcare professional simply aims the device at the patient’s forehead, and receives an accurate core body temperature reading in seconds.

 It’s important to note that the pandemic has created a wave of cheap and inaccurate non-contact thermometers designed for screening purposes, which is why it’s essential that hospitals only opt for medical graded devices such as TRITEMP™.
 This is a precision engineered device, CE marked and manufactured in Europe by TriMedika.
 It offers a high degree of accuracy to +/- 0.2°C. Healthcare professionals can be confident about the accuracy of the thermometer, allowing them to make the best decisions about a patient in their care.

 Non-contact thermometers can save hospitals money in comparison to contact devices.
-Any thermometer that relies on physical contact with a patient will require plastic consumables to be used and disposed of, at considerable cost to hospital trusts.
 Additionally, breakage rates for cheaper contact thermometers are significant.
 TRITEMP™ is effective for up to 40,000 measurements and comes with a two-year warranty.
 TRITEMP™ is calibrated at source.